 - A score of 80 is passing for graduate students, Practical Nursing, core courses and COR101 in Associate Degree Nursing, and medical BIO courses including BIO105/ BIO105L Microbiology, BIO111/111L Anatomy & Physiology I with Medical Terminology, BIO116/116L Anatomy & Physiology II with Medical Terminology.
-Grades earned below the minimum of 80 in all of the above courses will be awarded an F. - 2.
+Grades earned below the minimum of 80 in all of the above courses will be awarded an F - 2.
 A minimum of 73 is required for courses with the following prefixes: DEN (Dental Assisting), DMS (Diagnostic Medical Sonography), HIM (Health Information Management), HCA and LTC (Healthcare Administration), RAD (Medical Radiography), PTA (Physical Therapist Assistant), and SUR (Surgical Technology) programs.
 NUR courses in the BSN program require a minimum grade of 73.
 A minimum of 73 is required for the following courses: Medical Assisting courses: MED158, MED159, MED229, MED232, MED239 and Massage Therapy courses: MTP107, MTP110, MTP114, MTP115.
 Grades earned below the minimum of 73 in all of the above courses will be awarded an F.

 Withdrawal Grades.
 A student may withdraw without academic penalty from any course during the add/drop period of each term.
 The assigned grade of "W" is not included in the calculation of any grade point average.
-The student will be permitted to withdraw and receive a "W" the first and second attempt of the specific course; however, the student is not permitted to withdraw from the third and final attempt.
+A student may withdraw after the add/drop period.
+The grade of "WP" or "WF" will be assigned and is determined by the grade earned at the time of the student's last date of attendance.